Who needs a license? Self-driving cars coming our way

 The progress has been in the making for decades as GM's Firebird II, introduced in 1956, included a system to work with an electrical wire embedded in the highway to guide the car.
 Three years later, the rocket-like Cyclone boasted an autopilot system that steered the car and radar in front nose cones that warned of a collision and automatically applied the brakes.

-However, the pace of invention has quickened, with such automakers as GM, Ford Motor Co, Toyota Motor Corp and Volkswagen AG developing technologies to help drivers avoid accidents.
+However, the pace of invention has quickened, with such automakers as GM, Ford Motor Co (F.N), Toyota Motor Corp (7203.T) and Volkswagen AG (VOWG_p.DE) developing technologies to help drivers avoid accidents.
 Some even envision a future where today's cars are more amusement.

 "In the same way we all used to travel on horses and now horses are entertainment, you could imagine automobiles driven by people becoming more entertainment," said Chris Urmson, the Google program's technical head.